rtosMasterTec/lotteryScheduling/README.md

 lotteryScheduling
 =================

-threads creation in linux for lottery scheduling
+Threads creation in linux and lottery scheduling